Diary Of A Busker Day 235 Saturday May 19th 2012 Winchester High Street Opposite Vodafone, Time: 3:50-5:40pm

 I now repent of all my former sins and ask for your forgiveness please.

-I recieve you into my life as my personal Saviour and Lord, my Healer and Deliverer.
+I receive you into my life as my personal Saviour and Lord, my Healer and Deliverer.

 Please take over my life completely and manage it from this day forward and forever in accordance with your perfect will.